Barking Town Centre

 Working conditions in the fields in Barking and Dagenham were long and hard, especially in the Winter, when the strong winds used to blow across the lush green marshes.

 Southwards across the marshes stood the village of Creekmouth.
 The Lawes Chemical Company owned most of this estate and were the local benefactors.
-The villages school was two cottages, which were provided by the Company.
-The cottages were made into one building, and comprised of one large room and two small classrooms.
-These premises provided by Lawes were also used, like the Rippleside School, for religious and social gatherings, for this rather isolated community.
+The villages school was created by using three of the cottages to make one building, being provided by the Company.
+This then comprised of one large room and two small classrooms.
+The school, for this rather isolated community, was also used (like the Rippleside School) for religious and social gatherings-- hence the term 'Sunday School'.
 Lawes closed the village school in 1892, when Gascoigne opened, and the Vicar of Barking asked if the old school could be used and given the appearance of a church.
 This the Company agreed to.

 Once a week or so the villagers would travel to Barking Town with intentions of buying their provisions.
 Part of the road to Barking was in a very bad state, and the other portion was subject to a toll.
-To avoid payment of the toll and the discomfort of the long trek, some of the villagers would walk along the river bank to Kingsbridge marsh, which they would cross at a point at the end of King Edward Road, and then proceed into town from there.
+To avoid payment of the toll and the discomfort of the long trek, some of the villagers would walk along the narrow river bank to Kingsbridge, which they would cross.
+From here they could go one of two ways, either via a footpath to Creekmouth Lane (King Edwards Road), or continue along the seawall to Fisher Street (Abbey Road South) and then proceed into town from there.
 Other dwellers were lucky enough to possess a boat and would row up with the tide to the Town Quay, moor their vessel, do their shopping in the town, and return home on the out-going tide.
 There was no difficulty in doing this as many of the shops were open to 11 pm or later on Saturdays.

-Most of the menfolk at Creekmouth worked in the local fertiliser industry, (Lawes or de Pass Fertilisers), and others along the river.
+Most of the menfolk at Creekmouth worked in the local fertiliser industry, either Lawes or de Pass Fertilisers, and others along the river.
 A few houses were built during this time near the factories, but the rest of old Ripple Ward stayed rural.

 Railway timetables were given in The Barking, East Ham and Ilford Advertiser and were a regular feature.
 Railways in the early part of the decade had 'Cheap half day holiday excursions' to Laindon during May and June, as well as other Summer holiday trips.
 Typical prices were: 1st class, 2/- [10p]: 3rd class, 1/- [5p].
 The Tilbury Railway Company in 1892 was carrying between 2000-3000 workmen a day for a fare of thruppence [1½p].